swiz115/featurfy/README.md

-# featurfy
+# Featurfy

 ## Overview
-featurfy is a web app that allows Spotify users to explore a variety of features built using Spotify's Web API.
+Featurfy is a web app that allows Spotify users to explore a variety of features built using Spotify's Web API.
 This is an ongoing project that will try to release new features monthly!

 ## Features